dhisana-ai/gtm-ai-tools/docs/utils_usage.md

 ## Generate Image with OpenAI

 `generate_image.py` creates an image from a text prompt.
-If you supply an `--image-url` the script edits that picture using the prompt instead of generating a new one.
+If you supply an `--image-url` the script sends the image along with the prompt to the OpenAI responses API for editing instead of calling the legacy `images.edit` endpoint.
 It requires the `OPENAI_API_KEY` environment variable.

 ```bash
 task run:command -- generate_image "an astronaut riding a horse"